 * Omega Man: (1971 - Science fiction, horror, drama) I own this movie, it's another version of the novel 'I Am Legend' by Richard Matheson.
 This novel (I have not read it) has been made into a movie several times, and this is one of them (see 'I Am Legend' above).
 In this movie Charlton Heston stars as the lone survivor of a world war.
 A war where biological weapons are unleashed on the world, and the consequences are dire.
 Fully 90% of Earth's population is killed by the plague.
 Of the remaining survivors, most have mutated into night dwelling, vampiric, mutants.
 Then there's Robert Neville, a scientist, a man of the wheel.
 One of the few people who is immune to the ravages of this disease.
 As Neville searches for a cure (based on the vaccine that he injected himself with), he spends his days hunting down these infected creatures.
 Killing them one by one.
 These creatures are mostly mindless, but a few among them can reason.
 One of those is a charismatic leader who has gathered others together to lead them.
 Calling themselves 'The Family', they know where Neville lives, and they try to flush him out of his fortress.
 They would judge him as the last of those who brought destruction to the world.
 The machine users, the users of the wheel and the gun.
 The defilers of the Earth.
 Neville has become the boogeyman of 'The Family', and they must bring him to justice for all the crimes of 'Humanity'.
 Here is an awesome movie.
 The special effects may not meet today's standards, but at least there's no horrendous misuse of cgi.
 The creatures in this movie are frightening in another sense, they are organized, overwhelming in numbers, and their mission has become a religious crusade.
 Charlton Heston hams it up a bit in this movie.
 At time his overacting is a bit much, but overall, his performance was pretty good.
 His involvement with other 'survivors' is far more developed, and his goal is clearer.
 The ending of this movie is far better than the ending of 'I Am Legend'.
 I give Omega Man a 4 out of 5.

 * Spy Game: (2001 - Thriller, espionage, action, drama, romance) Starring Robert Redford, Brad Pitt and Catherine McCormack.
 A very good espionage thriller.
 Brad Pitt plays a 'Boy Scout' who's gone 'off the reservation' (I love all the spy talk in this movie).
 The movie opens when Bradd Pitt's character (Tom Bishop) gets caught trying to smuggle someone out of a Chinese prison.
 While the agency sets up their 'Crisis Action Team' to deal with the fallout, Robert Redford's character (Nathan D. Muir) does his best to obfuscate, delay, and ultimately rescue his protege'.
 It's a thrilling game of cat and mouse on multiple levels.
 Excellent acting by all the principals.
 The locations, sets, and costumes were great.
 The camera work excellent, and the pacing superb.
 This movie is based on a novel, and it feels more authentic than most hollywood spy thrillers.
 The language is terrific, and the historical aspects add another level of authenticity to this thinking mans action flick.
-A good mix of drama and action.
-A spy thriller where the real deception takes place at CIA headquarters.
-Very well done.
-This one gets a 4 out of 5.
+A

 * Transformers: (2007 - Action, drama, sci-fi) Many friends liked this movie, and I was encouraged to watch it by people where I work.
 Directed by Michael Bay (Pearl Harbor), and starring a cast of unknown 'beautiful people', this movie is based on the toys that 'transform' into robots.
 I missed that particular phase, being born a bit earlier, I never really got hooked on these 'transformers'.
 Regardless, I will say that the cgi in this movie was well done, just a little bit too 'fast'.
 The motions were slightly faster than one would expect from hulking mechanical robots that stand approximately twenty five feet tall.
 The story is a bit strained.
 Two groups of robots - the evil 'Decepticons' and the friendly 'Autobots' - come to Earth in search of some ultimate power source.
 An Earth boy knows the whereabouts of a device which will lead the Transformers to this power source.
 As good and evil battle for possession of the boy, device, and ultimately, power source.
 The audience is treated to some gorgeous bodies, super cgi, silly robots, and cgi special effects.
 You know what?
 I can't take it any more.
 This movie sucked.
 The plot was a disaster.
 It suffered from lack of substance, poor threading, continuity, and character development.
 It was too long and it suffered from poor editing (The super fast cuts were used to cover up problems of scale and cgi integration into the movies backgrounds).
 A bloated hollywood blockbuster, designed to appeal to adolescent males in their late teens to mid twenties.
 Not the late thirties adult male, who grew up with - but no longer plays with - the Transformers.
 The Autobots were laughable caricatures; templates based on human stereotypes.
 Their dialogue was riddled with mediocre humor and cliched one liners.
 The Decepticons were so one dimensional that they could be reduced to one word (yes all of them) - Decepticons.
 The insulting use of one make of cars, was an obvious and blatant sponsorship shill.
 It further detracted from my respect for the film makers efforts, and proved to me that this movie was produced only to make money.
 There was no artistic intent in this effort whatsoever.
 We are constantly challenged with problems of scale, the plot was uninspiring, and the hand-held camera shots were nauseating.
 I'm sure they selected that type of camera work in order to cover up the scale problems.
 The only thing this 'movie' had going for it was 'Eye Candy' (Hot Chicks, Hot Cars, and exploding cgi effects), and a pretty good soundtrack.
 I was very amused by the role of 'Signals Analysts' in this movie.
 Wow! who would have imagined that the alien signal might have contained some sort of message!?
 I can't wait till I get my chance to save the world from giant robots!
 This movie cost $147,000,000 to make?
 Someone was definitely overpaid.
 2 out of 5.